MethodAtlas

 Step 3: Synthetic Control

-# Reshape to matrix for synthdid
+# Reshape panel data to matrix format for synthdid

 setup <- panel.matrices(df, unit = "state", time = "time", outcome = "Y", treatment = "D")